cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-extension.md

 ## Parameters

 IF NOT EXISTS
 :   Do not throw an error if an extension with the same name already exists.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.
 Note that there is no guarantee that the existing extension is anything like the one that would have been created from the currently-available script file.

 extension_name
 :   The name of the extension to be installed.
-Greenplum Database will create the extension using details from the file `SHAREDIR/extension/<extension_name>.control`.
+Cloudberry Database will create the extension using details from the file `SHAREDIR/extension/<extension_name>.control`.
 :   `SHAREDIR` is the installation shared-data directory, for example `/usr/local/greenplum-db/share/postgresql`.
 The command `pg_config --sharedir` displays the directory.

 schema_name